areaDetector/ADEiger/docs/ADEiger/eiger.rst

     Since the maximum count rate is about 2e6 counts/s there should never be more than 20K counts in 0.01 seconds, and there should thus be no problem.

+**Timestamps**: normally, NDArrays produced by ADEiger will be timestamped with the IOC's local current time.
+This is evidently not very precise, since there can be a large jitter between each frame.
+If precise timestamps are desired, the StreamAsTSSource record can be set to "Yes", in which case the NDArrays will be timestamped using the timestamps coming from the ZMQ stream frames.
+This is only available when using Stream V2.
+StreamAsTSSource's value will be ignored if using Stream V1.

 Using Monitor
 ~~~~~~~~~~~~~